 Can I just come in on that point as well?

 The shopping scenario’s been a nightmare.
 Just echo what Charlotte is saying.
-Our chemists is delivering goods, but in the past, our doctor’s been cheap.
+Our chemists are delivering goods, but in the past, our doctor’s been cheap.
 So with prescriptions, if they’re not set out properly, getting them at the moment is a nightmare.

 Okay.
 So, thank you for those first round of questions.
 The next question that I think I’d like to throw out to the panel is that, given some of the things that were raised as unique issues facing Parkinson’s patients, besides wearing a mask and practicing typical social distancing, what other precautions might you recommend that PD patients take in this environment to reduce their risk of additional problems related to the Parkinson’s.
 Let’s just start someplace else.
 Charlotte, would you like to start there?

 Yeah.
-My tip to people, or something that I feel is really important is to keep constantly hydrated by taking small sips of water constantly throughout the day.
-Anything you can do diet-wise, to eat healthily, to avoid constipation which is a big problem for a lot of people with Parkinson’s.
-So, don’t forget your water, just keep sipping.
+My tip to people or something that I feel is really important is to keep constantly hydrated by taking small sips of water constantly throughout the day.
+Anything you can do diet-wise, to eat healthily, to avoid constipation, which is a big problem for a lot of people with Parkinson’s.
+So, don’t forget your water.
+Just keep sipping.

 Great.
 Someone else?
 What’s–

 I’ll come in on this point, is that okay?

 Yeah, the big problem that we’re having is that people with Parkinson’s, yes, they’ve gotta look after their Parkinson’s, but they’re becoming unwell with general things.
 They’re scared to go to the hospital ’cause they’re scared of picking up the coronavirus.
 So, I’m having people that are ignoring things like respiratory problems, coughing, chest infections that are not related to coronavirus, but they’re basic Parkinson’s.
 By the time they get into the hospital, they’re much iller than they need to be because they’re not seeking help because of the fear of picking up corona.